 Each instrument transformer shall receive the following routine tests at the factory.
 These tests shall be made on the instrument transformer after complete assembly, where feasible.
+The sequence of test shall be as follows:

 - a) Applied voltage dielectric tests between windings and between windings and ground (with the exception there is no primary insulation test for bushing type, split-core, or any current transformer designed with incomplete insulation for the primary conductor)

 - b) Induced voltage tests

+- c) Partial discharge tests

-- c) Accuracy tests
+- d) Accuracy tests

-- d) Polarity test
+- e) Polarity test